ahawkins/hawkins.io/blog/_posts/2013-06-14-caching_object_graphs_with_active_model_serializers.md

 All we have to do is generate a cache key.
 We need to know all the objects to generate a cache key.
-Given a collection of objects we can generate a simple cache key by using the maximu `updated_at` value.
+Given a collection of objects we can generate a simple cache key by using the maximum `updated_at` value.
-Knowing this, we simply have to generate all the collections of objects.
+Knowing this, we simply have to generate the object collections.
 Once we have all that a cache key can be generated.

 Let's look at a blog example.
 We have users, posts, and comments.
 They are all related to each other in obvious ways.
 Here are the